Artists in the Classroom

 Current Partners Include:

-- Montgomery County (Middle School): Playing Shakespeare in-school residences with 7th graders studying A Midsummer Night’s Dream and 8th graders studying As You Like It are held at:
+- Thomas Pyle Middle School: Playing Shakespeare residences with 6th graders studying The Comedy of Errors, 7th graders studying A Midsummer Night’s Dream and 8th graders studying As You Like It.